ccapndave/elm-update-extra/README.md

-# elm-effects-extra
+# elm-update-extra

-Convenience functions for working with effects in Elm
+Convenience functions for working with the update function in The Elm Architecture.